 From Diana Rogers:

 “According to this study from UC Davis, which used the blue water methodology, “typical” beef requires approximately 410 gallons of water per pound to produce.
 A pound of rice production also requires about 410 gallons, and avocados, walnuts and sugar are similarly high in water requirements.
 In Nicolette Hahn Niman’s book, Defending Beef, she explains that the amount of water for grass-fed beef is closer to 100 gallons per pound to produce.

 Once you understand how these footprint numbers are derived, you’ll understand how meaningless it is to use them as a critique of meat production.
 The equations also leave out a lot of critical information like soil type and health… It should also be noted that the nutrition in grass-finished beef is far superior to [chicken], rice, avocados, walnuts and sugar, so comparing “plant products” to “meat” is not really logical.”

 A truly sustainable diet, both in terms of the planet, and in terms of our health, includes grass-fed and grass-finished, humanely raised red meat, which is far more nutrient dense than chicken of any type.
 If you add in organic vegetables, seasonal fruits and healthy fats, you will have the optimal diet—for your health and for health of the planet.
-Leave the chicken alone unless you can find a local, truly pasture-raised, organic chicken far away from the CAFO’s.
+Leave the chicken alone unless you can find a local, truly pasture-raised, organic chicken that were not raised in CAFOs.